SurniaUlula/wpsso-um/readme.txt

 	* Added a check for inconsistencies between the local resolver and DNS IPv4 values.

 == Upgrade Notice ==

+= 1.9.1-dev.2 =

+(2018/03/21) Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

 = 1.9.0 =